Scroll down to the end of this page to view the NACD November Event Post Event Wrap-up.

 Atlanta businesses stand at the forefront of disruption in the fintech space.
 Join us to hear from experts in this field about what’s new, what directors should be asking, and how companies who embrace these new methods will be more successful.

-Panelists Lee Adrean, director of Worldpay, Inc., and former CEO of Equifax, and Ashish Bahl, chairman and CEO of KyckGlobal, along with moderator Robin Bienfait, director for MUFG Union Bank and NACD Atlanta, spoke on the future of payments.
+Panelists Lee Adrean, director of Fidelity National Information Services, acquirer of Worldpay Inc. and former CFO of Equifax, and Ashish Bahl, chairman and CEO of KyckGlobal, along with moderator Robin Bienfait, director for Mitsubishi UFJ Financial Group and NACD Atlanta, spoke on the future of payments.
 The panel shared insights for boards:

 Boards should consider the status of the company’s maturity in the area of payments, even if the company is not in the business of payments per se.